 - Fresh or pickled jalapeño peppers

 - In an iron skillet heat coconut oil over medium-high heat.

 - Season meat with salt and pepper, and dredge with flour.

 - Add meat to your hot pan and brown on both sides.

-- Remove meat to a plate.
+- Remove meat and add to your slow cooker.

 - Cook until onion is soft and translucent.

 - Add some of the stock to loosen bits from bottom of pan